-2. Key Responsibilities
+3. Key Responsibilities

-The incumbent is expected to make a significant contribution to the teaching and knowledge transfer effort of the MCM and in particular the Jazz & Improvisation (J&I) specialisation.
-The incumbent is also expected to be a reputable performer-composer capable of contributing to the area of artistic research.
-In consultation with the Head of Jazz & Improvisation, specific duties include: teaching undergraduate core subjects relating to keyboard, improvisation materials, small and large ensembles, theory and the ability to assess in all aspects of the Jazz & Improvisation program.
-Also, supervising practice-led research at Honours and Masters level, marking undergraduate and graduate performance examinations, participating in and attending seminars, forums and activities, performances, conferences and publications.
+The incumbent is expected to make a significant contribution to the teaching and knowledge transfer effort of the MCM and in particular the woodwind area.
+The incumbent is also expected to be a reputable performer and capable of contributing to the area of artistic research and/or a highly established teacher with more traditional research strengths in pedagogy.
+In consultation with the colleagues in the woodwind area, specific duties include: teaching one-to-one lessons to clarinet students, leading masterclasses for clarinet and other woodwind students, conducting and rehearsing woodwind and chamber ensembles, recruitment of students to both undergraduate and postgraduate courses, practical input into the performance elements of the programs, and the ability to assess all aspects of the woodwind and performance studies program.
+Also, supervising and marking undergraduate and graduate performance examinations, participating in and attending seminars, forums and activities, and displaying leadership in artistic research in performance through participation in performances, recordings, conferences and/or publications.
+The incumbent is also expected to serve on and contribute to departmental, Faculty, and University Committees as needed.

-2.1 TEACHING AND LEARNING
+3.1 TEACHING AND LEARNING